jruels/modern-cloud-bootcamp/labs/azure-vnet/index.md

 3. Click “Availability Set”, click “Create” and and fill in with below information:

 ```
-Name: AS
+Name: AS1
-Resource group: CR
+Resource group: CR1
 Location: West US
 ```